A Conformation-Centric Generative Foundation Model for Linear Polymer Modeling and Design

-Furthermore, the optimization and MD simulations are performed with GROMACS~\cite{van2005gromacs}, which has long been used for polymer simulations~\cite{grunewald2022polyply}.
-In particular, the steepest descent method is applied to minimize the system energy, and 5,000,000 steps (5ns) of MD calculations are performed at 298 K and 1 atm using the NVT ensemble for equilibrium calculations.
-Please note that while MD simulations may have some limitations in accurately predicting properties, they are well-suited for efficiently exploring the conformational space of large polymer systems, thereby ensuring the generated conformations are realistic representations of polymer structures without compromising the focus of our task.
+Furthermore, the optimization and MD simulations are performed with GROMACS~\cite{van2005gromacs}, which has long been used for polymer simulations~\cite{grunewald2022polyply}. \re{For each system, a single polymer chain is placed in a vacuum box ($5.0 \times 5.0 \times 5.0$ nm$^3$) with periodic boundary conditions applied in all three directions.
+The box size is chosen as a pragmatic trade-off between computational cost and robustness, enabling high-throughput MD generation of the dataset under a uniform simulation protocol.
+All MD simulations are performed using a leap-frog integrator with a time step of 1 fs.
+The Van der Waals interactions are described by the Lennard-Jones potential with a cutoff distance of 1.2 nm.
+Electrostatic interactions are treated by the particle mesh Ewald method, with a real-space cutoff of 1.2 nm and an Ewald error tolerance of $1 \times 10^{-5}$.
+In addition, the LINCS algorithm is employed to constrain all bonds involving hydrogen atoms.
+The initial polymer conformation is relaxed by energy minimization using the steepest descent method, followed by a 5 ns NVT simulation at 298 K with temperature maintained by the V-rescale thermostat.
+The first 4 ns is used for equilibration, and five conformations are extracted at 200 ps intervals from each polymer during the final 1 ns for dataset construction. } Please note that while MD simulations may have some limitations in accurately predicting properties, they are well-suited for efficiently exploring the conformational space of large polymer systems, thereby ensuring the generated conformations are realistic representations of polymer structures without compromising our focus.

-Finally, analysis of polymer energy trajectories shows that most simulations converge within 1 ns, confirming that the 5 ns simulation length is sufficient to ensure convergence.
-Moreover, the simulated properties of representative polymers are in close agreement with experimental measurements, thereby validating the reliability of our MD simulations and the resulting dataset.
+\textbf{Dataset Validation.} To assess the reliability of the polymer conformation dataset, we randomly select eight representative polymers from the full collection and evaluate (\romannumeral1) conformational equilibration and (\romannumeral2) the sensitivity of key conformational statistics to the charge-assignment scheme.
+The selected polymers span diverse repeat-unit chemistries, while their molecular structures and corresponding P-SMILES strings are listed in~\ref{tab: selected_polymer}.